Technical-User-Git/public-assets/ora/ora-sqldeveloper-connection.md

-# Manage the deafult connection string in SQLDeveloper
+# Manage the default connection string in SQLDeveloper

 ## Install sqldeveloper